Chris-Field/TimeShifter/goals.md

   - [ ] Assignee: @ tag any user in the team/organization
   - [ ] Priority: ! followed by the Priority
 - [ ] Convert from LocalStorage to database
+- [ ] When tasks are moved around on the schedule, have them shift around in an animated way.
+It would feel really satisfying.
+- [ ] Automatically push tasks down when logging for a task conflicts with previously scheduled class (e.g. if scheduled to work on Epic Training at 12:30 but there's still a timer going for Helping Employees, automatically push Epic Training down and adjust everything else as needed)
+- [ ] Be able to drag and drop the time logs on the calendar and resize them
+- [ ] Undo button